Alpine F1 Team: 2025 season

-Mercedes customer team (2026 onwards)
+Mercedes customer team (2026–present)

 2026 season

 On 30 September 2024, owing to lack of strong results with its power unit during the V6 turbo-hybrid era since it began in 2014, Renault announced it would be ending its engine programme following the conclusion of the 2025 championship and would not be making engines for the new 2026 regulations.
-This means Alpine will lose its status as a works team and become a customer team of Mercedes, whilst still being majority owned by Groupe Renault.
-Alpine will utilise Mercedes engines and gearboxes from the 2026 season onwards.
+This means Alpine lost its status as a works team and become a customer team of Mercedes, whilst still being majority owned by Groupe Renault.
+Alpine utilised Mercedes engines and gearboxes from the 2026 season onwards.

-For 2026, Alpine will retain Gasly, with Colapinto being signed for a full-time drive.
+For 2026, Alpine retained Gasly, with Colapinto being signed for a full-time drive.
+After just 3 races, the Mercedes gearbox helped both drivers gain points, thus being a bigger improvement than 2025 so far.

+This includes numerous points finishes, a short-lived podium for Gasly in Monaco (taken away months later due to the reinstatement of two five-second penalties he earned), and a shock first career pole position for him and his team at Monza.
+All of this has culminated in the squad currently sitting in a respectable P6 in the Constructors’ Championship.

+2027 season

+On 27 May 2026, it was announced that Gucci would replace BWT as the title sponsor of the team from 2027 onwards, competing as Gucci Racing Alpine Formula One Team.